hrishi284/M-TAP-Mobile-Tap-/Android-NFC-master/README.md

-# NFC Token & Credit Card reader
+# M-TAP(Mobile Tap) (In Progress)

-This Project helps developer to read data from credit card: card number, expired date, card type , Read & Write data in NFC tocken.<br>
+This Project helps developers to read data from credit cards: card number, expired date, and card type .<br>
+The goal is to do payments by using NFC Mobile.<br>

+This NFC-based system aims to provide contactless payments through a tap.
+This system will eliminate the need for a POS machine and will provide payment modes like UPI id, QR code, and SMS link.

 <b>Screenshots</b>
 <p>